VeldEnDuin/VeldEnDuin.github.io/en/covid/current.md

 In concrete terms, our second residence owners can come as well as the campers that have their own sanitary facilities.
 Our rental accommodations are on hold for a while, but we hope to be able to reopen it as soon as possible.

+Non-essential travel to and from abroad is prohibited from January 27 to March 1.

 ## Mouth mask duty
 Mouth masks remain mandatory in shops and shopping streets, public buildings, public transport and everywhere where no distance can be kept.